Degree type(s): Bachelor's

 Online Respiratory Therapy Degree - Associate to Bachelor Program

-At Mary, our Respiratory Therapy program is designed to help respiratory therapists advance and expand the respiratory therapy profession through continued education.
+At Mary, our Respiratory Therapy program is designed to help respiratory therapists advance their careers and expand the respiratory therapy profession through continued education.
 We are an accredited university located in Bismarck, North Dakota.

-Healthcare organizations increasingly set higher standards for respiratory therapists, including the ability to work with more independence in patient care settings.
-The goal is to ensure safe and effective respiratory care.
+Healthcare organizations continue to set higher standards for respiratory therapists, including the ability to work with more independence in patient care settings, while meeting the goal of providing safe and effective respiratory care.
 Our program aims to advance your skills in order for you to succeed in any healthcare setting.

 Online Respiratory Therapy Degree Program Highlights

-The University of Mary is an accredited, Catholic university that has offered nursing and other healthcare degrees for decades.
+The University of Mary is an accredited, Catholic university that has offered respiratory therapy, nursing and other healthcare degrees for over 45 years.

-With a solid foundation of on-campus degree programs, the University of Mary is pleased to add this online respiratory therapy bachelor’s degree program.
+With a solid foundation of on campus, online, and evening degree programs, the University of Mary is pleased to offer this online respiratory therapy bachelor’s degree program.

 Why should you go from an associate to bachelor degree?
 Upon completing this online respiratory therapy program, you'll gain these critical skills: